NYPL/nypl-dgx-react-header/ReadMe.md

 ## Change Log

 ### v1.3.8
-> Added HTTPS fix and the JavaScript fallback for log in button on the Header Component.
+> Updated the Header Component to v1.5.1.
+The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.

 ### v1.3.7
 - Added Optimizely script in the index.ejs file.